CodingWonders/DISMTools/README.md

   - Image index switches
   - WIM -> ESD and viceversa conversion
   - SWM file merger
+  - Component cleanup
 - OS packages and features
   - Package addition and removal
   - Feature enablement and disablement
 - AppX package servicing
   - Application addition and removal
+- Capabilities
+  - Capability addition and removal
+- Drivers
+  - Driver addition and removal
 - Other
   - Get complete information of an image

 ## Unsupported actions

 - Getting any kind of information from packages or features (on demand)
-- Driver management
-- Capability (Features on Demand) management
 - Regional settings
 - Applying unattended answer files
 - Using the project's scratch directory
-- and more, it's still in Alpha stages
+- and more, it's in beta stages

 These actions will be supported on future releases.
 They aren't implemented yet because it takes time to create working implementations that don't conflict with the rest of the program